 Religious Studies at the University of Montana

-Religion has been taught as an academic discipline at The University of Montana since 1924.
-Located within the Liberal Studies Program in the College of Arts and Sciences, the study of religion is pursued at the University in an interdisciplinary setting that offers opportunities for exploration and discovery in many areas of the humanities, arts, and sciences.
+Religion has been taught as an academic discipline at the University of Montana since 1924.
+Located in the Global Humanities and Religions Program in the College of Humanities and Sciences, the study of religion is pursued at the University in an interdisciplinary setting that offers opportunities for exploration and discovery in many areas of the humanities, arts, and sciences.
 Our Religious Studies courses emphasize the scholarly analysis and interpretation of the history, literature, beliefs, myths, symbols, rituals, ethical and legal codes, and communities and institutions of the world´s religious traditions.
 We investigate how the world´s religions address enduring human questions and influence responses to daily problems, and we explore how religious traditions shape lives and societies, from the emergence of the earliest civilizations to twenty-first century global conflicts.
-Our students engage ideas about the good life and death, suffering and happiness, war and peace, revelation and salvation, God, mysticism, and religious experience.
+Our students engage ideas about the good life and death, suffering and happiness, war and peace, revelation and salvation, God/Goddesses, mysticism, and religious experience.
 Our curriculum is designed to provide students with a broad and deep understanding of religion as a field of human activity and inquiry.
 Our students acquire the skills necessary to investigate specific religious traditions in historical depth and to understand the forms, expressions, and roles of religions in the world today.